-Dr. Reisfeld agrees with the requirements of the insurance companies that a potential patient should try at least some alternative methods (click here) before they decide to proceed with ETS or Endoscopic Thoractic Sympathectomy for their sweaty hands or Hyperhidrosis.
-HOWEVER, not all requirements that insurance companies demand show any signs of success and as far as it is known those measures offer only temporary relief.
+Dr. Reisfeld agrees with the requirements of the insurance companies that a potential patient should try some alternative methods (click here).
+They should do this before they decide to proceed with ETS or Endoscopic Thoractic Sympathectomy for their Hyperhidrosis.
+However, not all requirements that insurance companies demand show any signs of success.
+Those measures only offer temporary relief.

-Dr. Reisfeld encourages patients to try the conservative means, but if repeated obstacles are encountered in pursuance of the surgical treatment (ETS), it behooves the patient to go directly to the medical director of the insurance company and demand authorization for the procedure.
+Dr. Reisfeld encourages patients to try conservative means of treatment first.
+If repeated obstacles are encountered in pursuance of the surgical treatment (ETS), it behooves the patient to go directly to the medical director of the insurance company.
+They should demand authorization for the procedure.

-We as providers are limited in our influence over insurance companies whereas as the policy holder (you the patient) much more can accomplished.
+We as providers are limited in our influence over insurance companies.
+The patient has more power to change the decision.

 Other topics of interest:

 - Armpit Sweating

 - What is ETS – Endoscopic Thoracic Sympathectomy

 Do you have a question that is not answered here?
 Just ask and we will answer.
 To ask your question click here.

 Please view our disclaimer.